youngpabs/paabs.github.io/about.md

 ### Video Games

 I have loved video games all of my life and dabbling in development with my current Roblox has peaked my interest in video game design and programming.
-You can check out some of my Roblox work here in my [portfolio]({{ site.baseurl }}/portfolio/).
+You can check out some of my Roblox work here in my [portfolio]({{site.baseurl}}/portfolio/).
  Some of my favorite games include:
  - Pokemon
  - Fallout New Vegas
  - Skyrim
  - Hollow Knight
- - Stardew Valley
+ - Super Auto Pets

 ### Hobbies